-The adaptation of the law that Mr Gallardón gives to the Moroccan minister violates the fundamental right to religious freedom recognized by article 16 of the Constitution and the fundamental right of families to educate their children according to their moral and religious convictions, recognized by article 27.3 of the same Constitution.
+The adaptation of the law that Mr Gallardón offers to the Moroccan minister violates the fundamental right to religious freedom recognized by article 16 of the Constitution and the fundamental right of families to educate their children according to their moral and religious convictions, recognized by article 27.3 of the same Constitution.